jaibhedia/apt-ninja/README.md

-# Aptos Coin Ninja - React Version
+# Citrea Ninja - React Version

-A React.js rewrite of the Aptos Coin Ninja game, preserving all original aesthetics, animations, design, feel, and functionality.
+A React.js ninja-style slashing game with smooth animations, particle effects, and responsive design.

 ## Overview

-Aptos Coin Ninja is a fruit ninja-style game where players slash Aptos tokens to earn points while avoiding bombs.
-This React version maintains:
+Citrea Ninja is a fruit ninja-style game where players slash coins to earn points while avoiding bombs.
+This game features:

 - ✅ All original visual design and aesthetics
 - ✅ Smooth animations and particle effects